 3. Delete the SoftwareDistribution folder

-Deleting this folder has become a method that helps with plenty of issues, due to the fact that it contains files that tend to get corrupted pretty easily, and then proceed to release mayhem on your device.
+Deleting this folder has become a method that solves many issues, due to the fact that it contains files that tend to get corrupted quite easily and subsequently wreak havoc on your device.

 4. Disable updates for other Microsoft products

-Updates for other Microsoft products may actually be preventing you from downloading the critical updates for Windows.
-To fix this, you merely have to disable the feature until you have downloaded the critical updates, and you can re-enable it then.
+Updates for other Microsoft products may be preventing you from downloading critical Windows updates.
+To resolve this, you simply need to disable this feature temporarily.
+After you’ve downloaded the critical updates, you can then re-enable it.

 5. Disable any third-party antivirus or firewall